we-miks/collaborative-editor/README.md

 and copy'n'paste from other web pages or applications, which are all taken good care of.
 The only thing left to do for the developers is to implement the uploading handler, uploads the image to the server and returns an image URL.

+### Local only delta

+To support image uploading placeholder, which should only appear in our local editor and never get uploaded to the server, we extend Quill's functionality to add local only deltas to the editor, and the upstream changes will be transformed by those local only deltas before applied to our editor, and before the delta is uploaded to the server, local only deltas are removed.
+Applied local only deltas could be removed from the stack in any order at any time.

 ## Getting Started

 There's a demo included in this repo, to see it up and running and play with it yourself, follow the instructions